SCHEDULE AN EYE EXAM

 How do you treat Dry Eye?

 (1) Stimulation of tear production.
 Tear production is best stimulated by the topical administration of drops or ointments to the eye to the eyes.
 Usually 4-6 weeks (sometimes longer) is required for tear production to improve.
 Usually treatment must be continued for life to maintain tear production, but it is possible in some cases to reduce usage.
-This is especially true if KCS is detected early before severe drying is present.
+This is true if KCS is detected early before severe drying is present.

 (2) Control of ocular inflammation and infection through the topical application of an antibiotic-steroid preparation.
 Occasionally antibiotics may be given orally